 The first step is to disable the centrifugal advance mechanism, so that every trigger pulse from the distributor to the Amethyst unit occurs at the same crankshaft angle.
 It is usually most sensible to lock the distributor in the fully advanced position, since this is the natural position for the advance weights.
-The mechanism can be locked in this position with lock wire, with rubber O-rings, or with light extension springs pulling the mechanism round to full advance.
+The mechanism can be locked in this position with lock wire or light extension springs pulling the mechanism round to full advance.